 - Come with you to the licensing office.

-- Sign the affidavit.
+- Sign the application.

-- Show us all of the following:
+- Show us proof of their identity.

 Identification document review